SchoolOfFreelancing/Startup-Development/README.md

 **A. Focus: New Startup Development**
 - Duration: 6 months
 - Fee: $150000
-- GMI: Yes, if you meet the requirements
+- Guaranteed 1st Sales: Yes if you fulfill all requirments
 - Training time: 10 PM to 12 AM GMT+6
-- Target Marketplace: Home and Abroad
+- Target Customers: Home and Abroad

 **Module Contents:**